Aziz Deen-Conteh: Ergotelis

-He signed for Greek club Ergotelis on a two-year contract in August 2013.
-He found the left-back spot occupied by the club captain and made only seven first team appearances at the Pankritio Stadium in the second half of the 2013–14 season.
+He signed a two-year contract with the Greek club Ergotelis in August 2013.
+He found the left-back spot occupied by the club captain.
+He made only seven first-team appearances at the Pankritio Stadium in the second half of the 2013–14 season.
 He left the club after the Greek financial crisis left the club unable to pay player's wages.

 Port Vale

 He began training with English League One side Port Vale in November 2014, and signed for the club on a deal running until summer 2017 after impressing during his trial spell.

 He joined National League North club Boston United on a one-month loan on 11 August 2015.
 Again he found himself behind a club captain in the pecking order, with Carl Dickinson rarely missing a game at left-back.
-He was released by Port Vale in January 2016, having not made a first team appearance at Vale Park.
+He was released by Port Vale in January 2016, having not made a first-team appearance at Vale Park.
 He went on to say "I didn't really get along with the gaffer", and said Rob Page "wasn't thinking about the players, he wasn't thinking about the club, he was thinking about himself".

 Later career

 Deen-Conteh joined Moldovan National Division club Zaria Bălți soon after leaving Port Vale.
-He played eight games for the club, including a substitute appearance in the 2016 final of the Moldovan Cup at Zimbru Stadium as Zaria beat Milsami Orhei 1–0 after extra-time.
-After the leaving the club he considered signing with league rivals FC Milsami, but instead moved to Georgian side Zugdidi later in 2016.
+He played eight games for the club, including a substitute appearance in the 2016 final of the Moldovan Cup at Zimbru Stadium as Zaria beat Milsami Orhei 1–0 after extra time.
+After leaving the club, he considered signing with league rivals FC Milsami, but instead moved to Georgian side Zugdidi later in 2016.
 He left Zugdidi in October 2016 after the club struggled to pay his wages.

 On 24 August 2017, Deen-Conteh returned to England to sign with National League side Dover Athletic.
 He made his debut for the "Whites" when he came off the bench in a 1–0 defeat at Macclesfield Town on 25 August.
 He went on to make a further three substitute appearances before he was released from the Crabble Athletic Ground upon the expiry of his contract at the end of the 2017–18 season.
 He spent time on the bench at Dulwich Hamlet in September 2018, without being signed to a contract.